 For relationships that may already be shaky, Valentine’s Day might highlight and even exacerbate existing issues.
 Valentine’s Day expectations of not just a “perfect” night, but also a “perfect” relationship may make any problems seem worse than they are, causing increased dissatisfaction.
 Or, the pressure may just intensify negative feelings in an already dysfunctional relationship.

 But there’s another huge problem with Valentine’s day: bottling up all of our love for one special day doesn’t allow us to practice the daily things, like gratitude and affirmations, that make relationships thrive.
 More often than not, partners may use extravagant dinners and gifts as band-aids for chronic relationship issues.

 Instead of celebrating relationships only on February 14, we should ideally pay attention to and celebrate our relationships and partners throughout the year.

 So what’s important isn’t an annual celebration of your love, but rather a more constant attention to and engagement with your partner.
-Yet, in the crunch of work obligations, family demands, and social commitments it can be easier said then done.
+Yet, in the crunch of work obligations, family demands, and social commitments, it can be easier said than done.
 So, here are a few tips to make sure you prioritize your relationship not just on February 14, but throughout the year:

-2. Try new experiences: Breaking routine and trying new things releases oxytocin in the brain.
+- Try new experiences.
+Breaking routine and trying new things releases oxytocin in the brain.
 This natural boost can also help make a relationship feel fresh and new.

-All of this isn’t to say that you shouldn’t celebrate Valentine’s Day at all, but a reminder that we all need to take it a little less seriously.
-In the end, it’s the smaller, sometimes seemingly insignificant moments, that make a relationship.
+All of this isn’t to say that you shouldn’t celebrate Valentine’s Day at all, but it's a reminder that we all need to take it a little less seriously.
+In the end, it’s the smaller, sometimes seemingly insignificant moments that make a relationship.